rivki-beker/employees-app/README.md

 3. **Run the API:**
    - Open the solution in Visual Studio.
    - Build and run the project (F5).
+   - Before running the API, ensure to perform database migrations.
+Open Package Manager Console and run the command `update-database`.

 ## Frontend Application (React + Vite)

 The `Frontend` directory contains the frontend project developed using React with Vite.
 To run the frontend application locally, follow these steps:

 1. **Navigate to the Frontend Directory:**

    ```bash
    cd Frontend
    ```

 2. **Install Dependencies:**

    ```bash
    npm install
    ```

 3. **Run the Development Server:**

    ```bash
    npm run dev
    ```